 Messrs.
-Lichtenstein and Howard serve on the board of directors of each of Steel Excel and HNH.
-Otherwise, none of our executive officers during 2013 served as a member of the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of the Board or Compensation Committee.
+Lichtenstein and Howard serve on the board of directors of each of Steel Excel and HNH, and Mr. Howard serves on the Compensation Committee of Steel Excel.
+Otherwise, none of our executive officers during 2014 served as a member of the board of directors or compensation committee of any entity that had one or more executive officers serving as a member of the Board or Compensation Committee.